-Marine heatwayes (MHWs) are extreme oceanic warm water events (above 90th percentile threshold) that significantly impact the marine environment.
-Several studies have recently explored the genesis and impacts of MHWs though they are least understood in the tropical Indian Ocean.
-Here we investigate the genesis and trend of MHWs in the Indian Ocean during 1982-2018 and their role in modulating the Indian monsoon.
-We find that the rapid warming in the Indian Ocean plays a critical role in increasing the number of MHWs.
+Marine heatwaves (MHWs) are extreme oceanic warm water events (above 90th percentile 2 threshold) that significantly impact the marine environment.
+Recent studies have explored the 3 4 genesis and impacts of MHWs in the global oceans though they are least understood in the tropical 5 Indian Ocean.
+Here we investigate the genesis and trend of MHWs in the Indian Ocean during 6 1982-2018 and their role in modulating the Indian monsoon.
+We find that the rapid warming in 7 the Indian Ocean plays a critical role in increasing the number of MHWs.
 Meanwhile, the El Niño has a prominent influence on the occurrence of MHWs during the summer monsoon.
-The Indian Ocean warming and the El Niño variability have synergistically resulted in some of the strongest and long-lasting MHWs in the Indian Ocean.
-The western Indian Ocean (WIO) region experienced the largest increase in MHWs at a rate of 1.2-1.5 events per decade, followed by the north Bay of Bengal at a rate of 0.4-0.5 events per decade.
-Locally, the MHWs are induced by increased solar radiation, relaxation of winds, and reduced evaporative cooling.
-In the western Indian Ocean, the decreased winds further restrict the heat transport by ocean currents from the near-equatorial regions towards the north.
-Our analysis indicates that the MHWs in the western Indian Ocean and the north Bay of Bengal lead to a reduction in monsoon rainfall over the central Indian subcontinent.
-On the other hand, there is an enhancement of monsoon rainfall over southwest India due to the MHWs in the Bay of Bengal.
+The Indian 8 9 Ocean warming and the El Niño variability have synergistically resulted in some of the strongest 10 and long-lasting MHWs in the Indian Ocean.
+The western Indian Ocean region experienced the largest increase in MHWs at a rate of 1.2- 11 1.5 events per decade, followed by the north Bay of Bengal at a rate of 0.4-0.5 events per decade.
+12 Locally, the MHWs are induced by increased solar radiation, relaxation of winds, and reduced 13 evaporative cooling.
+In the western Indian Ocean, the decreased winds further restrict the heat 14 15 transport by ocean currents from the near-equatorial regions towards the north.
+Our analysis indicates that the MHWs in the western Indian Ocean and the north Bay of Bengal lead to a 16 reduction in monsoon rainfall over the central Indian subcontinent.
+On the other hand, there is an 17 enhancement of monsoon rainfall over southwest India due to the MHWs in the Bay of Bengal.
+18